 The School of Architecture is one of the smallest academic units at The University of Texas at Austin.
 Our undergraduate student body exemplifies the diverse constitution of the communities we strive to serve.
 In support of unique perspectives and experiences, all applications are reviewed with an understanding that excellence may manifest itself in many areas and may be expressed in different forms, such as compelling essays, strong academic preparation, extracurricular activities, excellent test scores, life experiences as well as other accomplishments.

 More information about the application process and associated educational costs is available from the Texas Admissions office.

 Applications to The University of Texas at Austin for freshman admission are available online.
 The University of Texas at Austin admissions process is administered centrally by the Texas Admissions office.
 The School of Architecture is unable to accommodate all qualified applicants and preference is given to candidates considered to have best demonstrated the interest, aptitude, and dedication to pursue a design education.
 All applications are evaluated with emphasis on the following areas: SAT or ACT scores, class rank, essays, academic preparation, extracurricular activities, and other achievements.
 Portfolios are not accepted from freshman applicants.

 For more information on freshman admission, please read the Freshman FAQ.

 External Transfer Admission

 Applications to The University of Texas at Austin for external transfer admission are available online.
 The University of Texas at Austin admissions process is administered centrally by the Texas Admissions office.
 Please note that applicants may apply for fall semester only, and the application deadline is March 1.
-External transfer applications and portfolios are accepted only from students of architecture and interior design programs in other universities must have a mimimum transfer GPA of 3.25 and will be evaluated with emphasis given to excellence in design (portfolio required), academic preparation, essays, and other achievements.
+External transfer applications and portfolios are accepted only from students of architecture and interior design programs at other universities whose mimimum transfer GPA is 3.25.
+The required portfolio will be evaluated with emphasis given to excellence in design, academic preparation, essays, and other achievements.
 Course credit and placement in studio sequence is determined upon acceptance.
 External transfer admission is offered to a few qualified applicants each year, based on available space.

 For more information on external transfer admission, please read the External Transfer Student FAQ.